valentynf/flocka/README.md

 ## Flocka - The Slack's Silly Sibling

+Flocka is a Slack clone pet project built with the following technologies:

 - **Data:** PostgreSQL managed by [Supabase](https://supabase.com/)
 - **Front-end:** Vite, React and TypeScript
 - **State management:** Redux Toolkit